Khan/live-editor/README.md

     git submodule update --init --recursive
     npm install
-    bower install

-    # Build the Ace editor files (This is usually *not* needed)
-    cd bower_components/ace
-    npm install
-    node Makefile.dryice.js -nc

 At this point you can make a fresh build, using [Gulp](http://gulpjs.com/):

     npm run build

-If you have an issue with "this.merge" is undefined, then `rm -rf node_modules/gulp-handlebars/node_modules/handlebars`.

 ## Testing